xidenlz/Mes2d/README.md

 ### <div align="center">Hey!
 I'm Musaed, a full-time  freelance developer 👨‍💻 working remotely since 2015 🚀</div>

-- 🔎 Professional in digital forensics and CHFI certified
+- 🔎 Professional digital forensics and CHFI certified

--  💻 Interested in digital forensics, game hacking, windows kernels
+-  💻 Interested in digital forensics, game hacking and windows kernels

--  🤞 I'm proficient in many programming languages, and I am also fluent in English and Arabic
+-  🤞 I'm proficient in many programming languages and I am also fluent in English and Arabic
 <br/>